Mayureshkore07/Cross-Dataset-Speech-Emotion-Recognition-Using-Deep-Learning/README.md

 > A comprehensive Speech Emotion Recognition (SER) project that investigates multiple Machine Learning, Deep Learning, Domain Adaptation, and Transformer-based architectures using the **RAVDESS** and **CREMA-D** datasets.
 The project focuses on evaluating different approaches for cross-dataset emotion recognition and identifying robust models for real-world speech emotion classification.

----

-# 📌 Project Overview

-Speech Emotion Recognition (SER) is an important research area in Artificial Intelligence that enables machines to understand human emotions from speech signals.
-It has applications in healthcare, intelligent virtual assistants, human-computer interaction, education, customer service, mental health monitoring, and conversational AI.

-Although many SER models achieve excellent performance on individual datasets, they often fail to generalize when evaluated on unseen datasets due to differences in speakers, recording environments, and speech characteristics.

-This project addresses this challenge by performing a comprehensive comparative study using two publicly available emotional speech datasets: **RAVDESS** and **CREMA-D**.
-Throughout this research, multiple Machine Learning, Deep Learning, Domain Adaptation, and Transformer-based architectures were explored and compared to analyze their effectiveness for cross-dataset Speech Emotion Recognition.

-Rather than focusing on a single model, this repository documents the complete research journey—from dataset preparation and feature extraction to extensive experimentation, model comparison, and final implementations.

----

 ## 📑 Table of Contents

 - [Project Overview](#-project-overview)